prbinu/zcretshare/README.md

 In the above case, both users should have SSH access to the proxy host.

+4. `zcretshare` can also be used to share (push or pull) secrets between Virtual Machines (VM) and BareMetal (BM) Hosts

 ### Why SSH keys?
 * Most engineers are familiar with SSH and its usage.
-* If you are an engineer, you likely have SSH keys to login to remote machines as part of your job - means you can use the same keys, no need to manage additional keys.
+* As an engineer, you would have used SSH keys to login to remote machines or used it to commit code to source repositories (GitHub, GitLab) etc. -- means you can utilize the same keys, no need to create and manage additional keys for sharing secrets.
 * No additional software required for proxy server.
 It just works with stock OpenSSH daemon.

-### Why not TLS & X509 certificates?
+### Why not TLS & X.509 certificates?
-* Unlike SSH keys, X.509 user certificates are not widely used.
-It also requires integration with PKI infrastrcture (or use self-signed certificates).
+* Unlike SSH keys, X.509 'user' certificates are not widely used.
+It also requires integration with PKI infrastructure (or use self-signed certificates).
 * The burden of managing yet another rarely used keys.
 * For proxy use-case, you need to run a TLS proxy server, and even that requires TLS certificates.